 \subsubsection{Main methods, results, and their implications}

-Motivated by this gap, the present work offers, for the first time to our knowledge, a first-principles semiclassical analysis of scalar field collapse in Einstein gravity that will give definitive answers to most of the questions outlined above.
-We perform honest quantum field theory in curved spacetime calculations, with the most nontrivial features being \textit{non-conformal matter} and the \textit{time-dependent} critical spacetime background.
-We focus on the dominant $s$-wave mode through spherical dimensional reduction to a generic $1+1$-dimensional dilaton gravity from a higher-dimensional Einstein-scalar system.
-The resulting two-dimensional theory features a non-minimally dilaton-coupled matter sector, which has been the subject of extensive study~\cite{Mukhanov_1994, Bousso:1997cg, Mikovic_1998, Balbinot_1999, Balbinot_1999_2, Buric:1998xv, Kummer_1999, Kummer_1999-1, Gusev:1999cv, Balbinot:2000at, Balbinot_2001, Balbinot:2002bz, Grumiller:2002nm, Fabbri:2003vy, Hofmann:2004kk, Hofmann:2005yv}, owing to its strong physical motivation from higher-dimensional origins.
+Motivated by this gap, we develop an anomaly-based semiclassical framework, formulated in the path integral approach and tailored to dynamical self-similar critical spacetimes, that enables explicit analytic control of one-loop backreaction in tractable models of scalar-field collapse in Einstein gravity.
+This framework captures the dominant $s$-wave sector via spherical dimensional reduction, and we use it to obtain explicit results that address several of the questions outlined above.
+The most nontrivial features we incorporate are \textit{non-conformal matter} and the \textit{time-dependent} critical spacetime background.
+We obtain a generic $1+1$-dimensional dilaton gravity from a higher-dimensional Einstein-scalar system that features a non-minimally dilaton-coupled matter sector, which has been the subject of extensive study~\cite{Mukhanov_1994, Bousso:1997cg, Mikovic_1998, Balbinot_1999, Balbinot_1999_2, Buric:1998xv, Kummer_1999, Kummer_1999-1, Gusev:1999cv, Balbinot:2000at, Balbinot_2001, Balbinot:2002bz, Grumiller:2002nm, Fabbri:2003vy, Hofmann:2004kk, Hofmann:2005yv}, owing to its strong physical motivation from higher-dimensional origins.
 Classically, this theory is equivalent to the $s$-wave sector of the Einstein-scalar system.
 However, at the quantum level, previous studies have yielded confusing or even unphysical results when applied to black hole spacetimes.
 In a recent work~\cite{Wu:2023uyb}, we constructed a consistent one-loop quantum effective theory for this system, recovering physical results in the black hole background and laying the groundwork for a reliable semiclassical treatment of critical collapse.